-I began making these a few years ago, have eaten my fair share at cafes, restaurants, and catered events, and have learned A LOT along the way.
+I began making these a few years ago, and have eaten my fair share at cafes, restaurants, farmers’ markets, and catered events, learning A LOT along the way.
 My recipe hasn’t changed, but my method has improved.
 Consider this your Ultimate Guide to Crepes!

 What Are Crepes?

 Crepes are thin and delicate French-style pancakes made without any leavener.
 When made correctly, they’re as thin as lace with irresistible buttery crisp edges.
 Crepes are popular at restaurants and catered events and I’ve even seen crepe stations at wedding receptions, too!
 Though they’re usually a breakfast or brunch option, crepes are welcome any time of day, including dinner or dessert.
 Filled with anything from whipped cream and berries to meats, sauce, and vegetables, crepes aren’t picky about when you enjoy them. 😉

 Crepe recipes vary, but most include flour, liquid (milk and/or water), and salt.
 Restaurants usually make them with a specialty pan, but a regular skillet works in any home kitchen.